SecretSourceWeb/ratify/README.md

 * Then a bash script with a graphic web front end
 * Then into Selenium automated test script (for testing forms)
 * Then into a plugin using the Herbert framework
 * Then into a plugin using the WordPress Plugin Boilerplate (current version)

-The plugin structure is very basic and tests can be added simply (if you know how to write object oriented PHP - have a look in the \"Models\" folder…).
+The plugin structure is very basic and tests can be added simply (if you know how to write object oriented PHP - have a look in the "Models" folder…).
 In future versions we hope to include additional tests and speed improvements for your site.
 We are very interested in hearing from users of the plugin so please do not hesitate to contact us with questions / concerns.

 # Installation #
 There are no special requirements to install this plugin.
 Just use the standard WordPress plugin installation routine.

 # Frequently Asked Questions #
 (waiting for feedback from users… there are no FAQs at this time)